thatguyintech/kaplan_parser/README.md

 A quick python script I whipped up to make counting confirmation emails from form submissions a lot easier.

+Note: If you want to login to Gmail using python's imaplib, you must enable "Access for less secure apps" in the account settings of your Gmail account.

-To run:
+#### To run:
 ```bash
 python parse.py
 ```

-You will be asked to input parameters to start the search.
+#### You will be asked to input parameters to start the search:

 ```bash
 Login email: <login>                             // "swag@gmail.com"